blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 the estimated probabilities by the actual number of people in each group, and adding these up to figure out how many people are likely to vote.

-Confidence intervals of the parameters,
+The Monte-Carlo modeling produces confidence intervals of the parameters, *and* the post-stratifications which use them.
-*and* post-stratifications which use them, are produced naturally by the Monte-Carlo modeling.
+The fact that some groups are very small, and thus hard to estimate, will show up in our results as large confidence intervals.
-The fact that some groups are very small, and thus hard to estimate, will show up in our results as large error bars.
 Partial-pooling helps, but only so much.

 *The Basic Model*
 _________________

-Our basic model includes age (under 45 or 45-and-over), sex (female or male), education (non-college-graduate or college-graduate), race/ethnicity (Black, Hispanic, Asian, White-non-Hispanic and other) and state.
+Our basic model includes age (under 45 or 45-and-over), sex (female or male), education (non-college-graduate or college-graduate), race/ethnicity (Black-Non-Hispanic, Hispanic, Asian/Other, and White-Non-Hispanic) and state.
-We recognize that all these categories are reductive.
+We recognize that these categories are reductive.
 In the case of sex we are limited to categories provided by the CPS data.
 For age and education we've chosen to simplify the categories to keep the modeling simple.
 For race/ethnicity, we‘re using a slightly richer set of categories,